valtimo-platform/valtimo-documentation/release-notes/13.x.x/13.3.0/README.md

 * The document files endpoint in the Documents tab is now called only once, improving performance and preventing duplicate requests when many documents are linked to a case.
 * The task status shown in the case details is now fully visible, ensuring the status text is no longer partially cut off.
+* Verzoek plugin no longer throws error on startup when case-definition has not been imported yet.